-Description dD(A) Octave Band Centre Frequency, Hz, dBZ Description dB(A) 125 250 500 1 k 2 k 4 k 8 k Vocal spectrum (raised voices) 65 53 61 64 61 57 51 44
+Dogovintion dD(A) Octave Band Centre Frequency, Hz, dBZ Description dB(A) 125 250 500 1 k 2 k 4 k 8 k Vocal spectrum (raised voices) 65 53 61 64 61 57 51 44

 The formulas assume that people are not adversely affected by alcohol, and have a random orientation.
-For the majority of uses, which are advised to be 'family-friendly' restaurants or cafes, the above formula is considered appropriate.
-For the R9 tenancy, that has been assumed to be a bar/restaurant, a + 5 dB correction has been adopted.
+For all external uses, which are advised to be 'family-friendly' restaurants or cafes, the above formula is considered appropriate.

 Noise breakout from internal areas also has the potential to contribute dependant on the use, patron capacities, provision of music, extent of façade openings and acoustic performance of the building envelope.
-The sound pressure level spectrum presented in Table 9 has been adopted (which does not exhibit excessive low frequency noise), while overall sound pressure levels have been assumed to vary by tenancy (refer to Table 10).
-The assumed internal noise levels are based on general assumptions of; a patron density in the of of 1 per 1.5 m2, acoustically moderate levels of acoustic absorption incorporated into the fitout and some background music.
+The sound pressure level spectrum presented in Error!
+Reference source not found. has been adopted (which does not exhibit excessive low frequency noise), while overall sound pressure levels have been assumed to vary by tenancy (refer to Table 9).
+The assumed internal noise levels are based on general assumptions for R2, R3 and R4 of; a patron density in the order of 1 per 1.5 m2, acoustically moderate levels of acoustic absorption incorporated into the fitout and some background music.
+The assumed internal noise levels are based on general assumptions for the main mall of; number of proposed seats per food retail, kids playing within the kids play area, acoustically moderate levels of acoustic absorption incorporated into the fitout and some background music.